pinheiroGroup/Kinbiont.jl/docs/src/01_install/index.md

 First, it is necessary to install the Julia from https://julialang.org/.
 Next, the user need to copy the project folder in the chosen working directory.

-1. Using REPL or the COMMAND LINE move to the working directory.
+- Using REPL or the COMMAND LINE move to the working directory.
-2. If you use the COMMAND LINE, to start a Julia session run the command:
+- If you use the COMMAND LINE, to start a Julia session run the command:

 > julia

-3. To enter in the Pkg REPL  type
+- To enter in the Pkg REPL  type

 >]

-4. Type the command
+- Type the command
 > activate .

-5. To activate the KinBiont project, type
+- To activate the KinBiont project, type
 > instantiate

-6. at the start of the code or notebook (where you are going to do analyses) you should write
+- At the start of the code or notebook (where you are going to do analyses) you should write

 ```
 using KinBiont